argonne-lcf/ai-testbed-userdocs/docs/sambanova/Steps-to-Run-a-Model-or-Program.md

 2. Run
 3. Test (optional)

-The system uses the [SLURM job scheduler](https://slurm.schedmd.com/quickstart.html) to schedule the jobs and manage the workload on the system.
+The system uses the [Slurm job scheduler](https://slurm.schedmd.com/quickstart.html) to schedule the jobs and manage the workload on the system.
 For more information on Slurm, see [Job Queueing and Submission](Job-Queuing-and-Submission.md).

 [Example Programs](Example-Programs.md) lists the different example applications with corresponding commands for each of the above steps.